Thana Alexa

-Thana Alexa (born Thana Alexa Pavelić; born March 19, 1987) is an American jazz vocalist, composer, arranger and producer.
+Thana Alexa Pavelić (born March 19, 1987) is a jazz vocalist, composer, arranger, and producer.
+She was nominated for a Grammy Award for Best Jazz Vocal Album for her 2020 recording Ona.

-Biography

-Early life
+Early life and education

 Alexa's interest in music began at age three when she disappeared from a birthday party and was discovered in the basement playing melodies to simple songs on a toy piano.
 She soon expressed a preference for the violin, and began taking lessons.
 Although she began to sing during this period, she believed the violin to be her primary instrument and considered pursuing it vocationally.

 After elementary school, Alexa's family moved back to Croatia.
 She began singing songs in English as a way of maintaining her connection to her mother tongue and her childhood in the United States.
 In Zagreb, Alexa took voice lessons at the Rock Academy.
 Musician and club owner Boško Petrović mentored her – she began attending regional jazz workshops and performing professionally, including at Croatian festivals.

 Alexa studied psychology at Northeastern University before transferring to the New School in New York City; she completed her psychology degree and received a fine arts degree in jazz performance.
 She cites drummer Bernard Purdie as a mentor during this time.

-Music career
+Career

 Her first album as a leader, Ode to Heroes, was released by Jazz Village.
 She appears on guitarist Gene Ess's album Absurdist Theatre.
 Alexa has also collaborated with vibraphonist Christos Rafalides.
-Her 2020 album ONA went on to gain two Grammy nominations, including Best Jazz Vocal Album and Best Improvised Jazz Solo for Regina Carter.
+Alexa received a Best Jazz Vocal Album Grammy nomination for her 2020 album Ona; Regina Carter was also nominated for Best Improvised Jazz Solo from the album.

-Awards and honors

-Thana Alexa and husband/ collaborator Antonio Sanchez shared the cover of DownBeat Magazine in the May 2020 issue.
-For four consecutive years, Alexa has also appeared in the DownBeat magazine Critics' Poll for Rising Female Vocalist.
-She was runner-up in the 2014 Made in New York Jazz Competition.
+During the 2020 COVID-19 lockdown, Alexa, vocalist Sirintip and saxophonist Owen Broder co-founded what Rolling Stone called the first "virtual jazz festival" and fundraising initiative of the pandemic, Live from Our Living Rooms, which helped facilitate grants to New York-based musicians.